NeurodataWithoutBorders/nwb-guide/docs/tutorials/multiple_sessions.rst

 .. note::
     Format strings are one component of NeuroConv's **path expansion language**, which has some nifty features for manually specifying complex paths.
 Complete documentation of the path expansion feature of NeuroConv can be found :path-expansion-guide:`here <>` .

-While you don’t have to specify a format strings for all of the pipeline’s data formats, we’re going to find all of our data here for this tutorial.
+While you don’t have to specify format strings for all of the pipeline’s data formats, we’re going to find all of our data here for this tutorial.
+You'll always be able to confirm or manually select the final paths on the Source Data page later in the workflow.

 Format strings are specified using two components: the **base directory**, which is the directory to search in, and the **format string path**, where the source data is within that directory.

-Given the structure of the tutorial dataset, we’ll select **~/NWB_GUIDE/test-data/dataset** as the base_directory.
+Given the structure of the tutorial dataset, we’ll select **~/NWB_GUIDE/test-data/dataset** as the base_directory, where `~` is the home directory of your system.

 We can take advantage of the **Autocomplete** feature of this page.
-Instead of manually filling out the format string, click the Autocomplete button and provide an example source data path (e.g. the mouse1_Session2_g0_t0.imec0.lf.bin file for SpikeGLX).
-Then, indicate the Subject  (mouse1) and Session ID (Session2) for this particular path.
+Instead of manually filling out the format string, click the Autocomplete button and provide an example source data path (for example, the ``mouse1_Session2_g0_t0.imec0.lf.bin`` file for SpikeGLX).
+Then, indicate the Subject  (``mouse1``) and Session ID (``Session2``) for this particular path.
 When you submit this form, you’ll notice that the Format String Path input has been auto-filled with a pattern for all the sessions.

 Repeat this process for Phy, where mouse1_Session2_phy will be the example source data path.